I wasn’t supposed to feel like this.

 And I expected it wouldn’t be so – literally set my calendar for March and April with the expectation that I would feel much better by now.

 Perhaps parenting is always about readjusting our expectations.
-I seem to relearn this lesson quite regularly, and yet I struggle to let it guide me in future planning and projecting.
+I seem to relearn this lesson quite regularly, yet I struggle to let it guide me in future planning and projecting.
 We embark on this journey with a head full of hopes and expectations for our child and ourselves: what we will be, how we will act, what we will learn and when.
-And then we get frustrated and disappointed and even angry when our expectations fall short or fail us.
+Then we get frustrated and disappointed and even angry when our expectations fall short or fail us.

 Lately I’ve been trying to let go of any lingering expectations that I will feel good again before I birth this child.
 Lowering my expectations helped, but I can’t seem to shake them completely.

-Yesterday morning when I woke up, I felt Good for ten solid minutes.
+Yesterday morning when I woke up, I felt good for ten solid minutes.
 Often the moments just after waking are the best part of my day, before the wave of nausea crashes down on me (sometimes before I can even get a piece of toast to ward it off).
 But ten whole minutes?
 My excitement mounted as the moments ticked past: maybe today would be The Day.
 The Day it all subsides and I start to feel like myself again.
-Giddy with hope and expectation, I rushed downstairs and scarfed a bowl of cereal – even an orange to celebrate! why not! – and then (you see exactly where this is headed) I ended up spending most of the morning sick as a dog, trying to amuse S from a prone position on the floor.
+Giddy with hope and expectation, I rushed downstairs and scarfed a bowl of cereal – even an orange to celebrate! why not! – and then (you see exactly where this is headed) I ended up spending most of the morning sick as a dog, trying to amuse my toddler from a prone position on the floor.

 So once again, the expectations let me down.
 I had to work through the whole cycle of anger and sadness and frustration once again to get to a place of peace.
 A place of acceptance where I could say that it’s ok if I don’t ever feel good during this pregnancy.
 That this, too, shall pass.
-(A long family walk and bright fresh flowers from F helped a lot, too.)
+(A long family walk and bright fresh flowers helped a lot, too.)

 This morning, as I greet a new dawn, I wonder what it would feel like to free myself completely from expectations.
 Is it realistic, or even possible?
 Perhaps if I could lean into God and trust – really trust – that I am being led into something beyond my present reality, then I could let the expectations go.
 But my small faith struggles with this as much as anyone else’s.
 I want to be in control, I want to know how it will all turn out, and I want it to turn out my way.